-READING, Pa., April 11, 2017 /PRNewswire-USNewswire/ -- John Carr, director of the Initiative on Catholic Social Thought and Public Life at Georgetown University, will be awarded an Honorary Degree of Humane Letters before offering remarks to the Alvernia University Class of 2017 at Commencement, May 13, 2 p.m., Santander Arena, Reading, Pa.
+READING, Pa., Feb.
+13, 2018 /PRNewswire-USNewswire/ -- John Hope Bryant, founder, chairman and CEO of Operation HOPE will be awarded an Honorary Degree of Humane Letters before offering remarks to the Alvernia University Class of 2018 at Commencement, May 12, 2 p.m., Santander Arena, Reading, Pa.

 ALVERNIA is a thriving university that empowers students through real-world learning to discover their passion for life, while providing the education to turn what they love into lifetimes of career success and personal fulfillment, helping them make the world a better place.
 Situated on a scenic 121-acre suburban campus in historic Berks County, Pa., the university of more than 3,000 students offers more than 50 undergraduate majors and minors and a range of graduate programs at the master's and doctoral levels.

 SOURCE Alvernia University